cernylab/dnatco/README.md

 DNATCO
 ===

-The main component of the DNATCO nucleic acid analyzing tool at he [dnatco.datmos.org](https://dnatco.datmos.org).
+The main component of the DNATCO nucleic acid analyzing tool available at the [dnatco.datmos.org](https://dnatco.datmos.org).

 Prerequisites
 ---